Green Star Homes is Australia’s leading rating tool for new homes.

 Released: 31 August 2021.

-Green Star Homes has three categories focussing on core outcomes that define what a healthy, resilient and positive home is.
+Green Star Homes has three categories focusing on core outcomes that define what a healthy, resilient and positive home is.
 Each category contains a number of credits with requirements that must be met to meet the Green Star Homes Standard.

 A Positive home is one that is energy efficient and powered by renewables.
 This means it has been built to generate sufficient renewable energy to power estimated regulated loads as well as estimated appliances and plug loads.
 It does not use gas.